With a background in Fine Arts and Art History, Smith engaged the film industry as an outlet for his creative drive.

 A dramatic shift from feature filmmaking to documentaries put the camera in Smith’s hands, allowing him to shoot, compose, and nurture his eye.
 The freedom of finding the story, of being in the moment, of understanding when to roll, and getting “it” on the first and only take built upon the foundation feature filmmaking had provided.

 Always shooting stills as a companion to moving formats, Smith’s portfolio began to grow.
 In 2005, he shot “In Search of On the Road,” a documentary that served to develop both the screenplay and feature narrative adaptation of Jack Kerouac’s “On the Road” under director Walter Salles.
-Salles saw in the myriad of stills that accompanied their shared documentary journey an eye that was worth nurturing and made it possible for Smith to photograph the feature production of “On the Road.”
+The stills resonated with Salles, and he made it possible for Smith to photograph the feature production of “On the Road.”

 “On the Road” was a creative breakthrough for Smith’s photography as it allowed him to take advantage of all the lessons learned in his prior feature and documentary experiences and gave him latitude to dive into his own sensibilities, to trust his capacities as a photographer in a whole new arena.